dairin0d/mouselook-navigation/README.md

 * "Auto Depth", "Rotate Around Selection", "Camera Parent Lock" are not yet implemented
 * Full FPS/Fly navigation
 * In quandview, clip mode is not updated
-* Suggested by moth3r: there is no option to make grid disappear when rotating the view in Ortho mode (this is actually not an issue with the addon, but a "feature" of the C++ side not controllable through UI or python API)
+* Make grid disappear when rotating the view in Ortho mode (maybe related to the previous point)